farzanyazdanjou/coconut-open-api-js/README.md

 - `details(identifier: string)`

-Retrieve a given location's details based on the given identifier. _(not publicly available yet)_
+Retrieve a given location's details based on the given identifier.

 - `get()`